dotnet/docs-maui/docs/user-interface/controls/listview.md

 ## Add context menus

-<xref:Microsoft.Maui.Controls.ListView> supports context menus items, which are defined as `MenuItem` objects that are added to the `ViewCell.ContextActions` collection in the <xref:Microsoft.Maui.Controls.DataTemplate> for each item:
+<xref:Microsoft.Maui.Controls.ListView> supports context menus items, which are defined as  <xref:Microsoft.Maui.Controls.MenuItem> objects that are added to the `ViewCell.ContextActions` collection in the <xref:Microsoft.Maui.Controls.DataTemplate> for each item:

 ```xaml
 <ListView x:Name="listView"